 These are the three persons responsible for the awesome robot simulator that we have.

 There are many simulators that implement the basic idea of Karel, reshaped to teach a myriad of languages.
 Most implementations of Karel have a flaw: either they do not give the user access to the underlying language, or they use a language that is not geared to beginners (or both).
 In 2004, André Roberge, a Canadian Physicist, addressed this issue: he wrote a version of Karel in Python, a language geared towards simplicity, in a way that Karel is simply an extension of the main language.
-The result was Rurple, which was recently released online at reeborg.ca.
-Roberge named the robot in his simulator Reeborg but, in deference to Richard Pattis, we will refer to the robot as Karel, its original name.
-Presently Roberge teaches at the University of Sainté-Anne in Nova Scotia, Canada.
+The result was Rurple, and its online successor, Reeborg, that lives at reeborg.ca.
+Roberge named the robot in his online simulator ‘Reeborg’ but, in deference to Richard Pattis, we will refer to the robot as Karel, its original name.
+Presently Roberge is with the University of Sainté-Anne in Nova Scotia, Canada.